rancher/docs/content/rke/v0.1.x/en/certificate-management/_index.md

 INFO[0001] [certificates] Generating etcd-x.x.x.x csr and key INFO[0001] Successfully Deployed certificates at [./cluster_certs]
 ```
-The CSRs and keys will be deployed in `cluster_certs` directory by default, to use different directory you can use `--cert-dir` option.
+The CSRs and keys will be deployed in `./cluster_certs` directory by default.
+To use a different directory, pass `--cert-dir` option.

 ```
 $ tree cluster_certs